Welcome to a new edition of The Funding Crowd

 promises to be a worthy game for fans of creepy thrillers starring little children, who can check out the mood in the Linux-supporting demo

-or even watch a playthrough of the demo
+or even watch " target="_blank">a playthrough " target="_blank">of the demo

 .
 Since this project already managed to reach the $20k goal, your pledge of only $10 gets a copy of Fran Bow